Business trips abroad could endanger your data

 “iBAHN takes the security and protection of its customers’ information very seriously, provides its customers with the highest possible level of security, and relentlessly monitors attempted attacks,” said senior global communications director Shannon R. Michael.

-Swisscom spokesman Carsten Roetz said they have preventive and detective measures in place, and further suggests corporate users connect to their enterprise Virtual Private Network (VPN) to protect any potentially sensitive data.
+Swisscom spokesman Carsten Roetz said they have preventive and detective measures in place, and further suggests corporate users connect to their enterprise Virtual Private Network VPN.L to protect any potentially sensitive data.

 If you’re aware of the threat, keep it in mind, and prepare, you should be able to protect your data, Santorelli said.
 “It’s all about risk,” and just having virus protection is not enough, he said.
 “People can no longer abrogate responsibility for Internet safety.”